priyanshu-biswal/ham/README.md

 ## Project Overview

-I created a service website that works well on different devices.
+I created a responsive laundry service website using HTML and CSS.

-The website is built using HTML and CSS.
+The website works properly on desktop, tablet, and mobile devices.
+The main goal of this project was to practice responsive web design concepts such as flexbox, media queries, transitions, transforms, and animations.

-The website has:
+The website includes:

-* A navigation bar that adjusts to screen sizes
+* A responsive navigation bar

-* A hero section with an image and text
+* A hero section with text and image

-* A sliding menu for devices
+* A CSS-only hamburger menu

-* Layouts that adapt to tablet and mobile screens

-My main goal was to practice making websites responsive using media queries and flexbox.
+* Hover effects and animations

+* Responsive layouts for different screen sizes

 ## Features

-Here are some features of the website:
+Some important features of the website are:

-* A navigation bar that changes on devices
+* Responsive navigation bar

-* A sliding menu for devices
+* CSS-only sliding hamburger menu

-* A layout that works well on devices

-* A hero section with an image and text
+* Hero section with image and text

-* transitions when you hover over elements

-*.
-Spacing that adjust on different devices
+* Hover effects on buttons and links

+* Image animation effects

-* A layout system built with flexbox
+* Flexbox layout system

-* Media queries to make the website responsive
+* Media queries for responsiveness

+* Smooth transitions and transforms

 ## Technologies Used